TritonDataCenter/triton-kubernetes/docs/detailed.md

 [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) is an open-source system for automating deployment, scaling, and management of application containers across clusters of hosts.
 Here I introduce the [Triton K8s Supervisor](https://github.com/joyent/k8s-triton-supervisor) and walk through the steps required to run Kubernetes on Triton.

+> NOTE: This package has been tested on Linux/OSX.

 #### Step one: creating your Kubernetes Cluster.

 All it takes is the entry of a few simple parameters and then the Triton K8s Supervisor will automate the provisioning of the Triton virtual machine hosts, Docker Engines and networks that will serve as your Kubernetes Cluster.
 The Triton K8s Supervisor leverages [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) to complete these steps, so you can easily modify your Kubernetes Cluster creation set up if you wish.